 I've made journalism my career for more than two decades, and have been a full-time writer and editor at SmartBrief since 2013, covering the retail and food-and-beverage beats.
 I was happy to take over the Pet Products SmartBrief when the opportunity arose, as animals are a passion of mine.

-I spend my summer Saturdays feeding baby animals at a wildlife rehabilitation center and, until the pandemic hit, I was also volunteering at a cat shelter.
+I spend my summer Saturdays feeding baby animals at a wildlife rehabilitation center and I also volunteer at a cat shelter.
 And I share my home with a 14-year-old rescue beagle mix named Tanya.

 I'm always eager to hear from readers about pet-related stories we should be covering, so please feel free to email me .